Top 5 Fall Festivals In The World

 The prime attraction is the 1-litre glasses of Marzen offered by numerous breweries enjoyed along with traditional Bavarian oompah music and pork knuckles.

-Autumn is the best time of year!
-Follow Travel and Trots for more fall specials in our “Events and Occasions” section and on our social media pages:
+Follow Travel and Trots for more fall specials in our “Events and Occasions” section and also on our social media pages: